juherask/l-system-installation/README.md

   1. Fourth pot adjusts the strength of the wind effect.
 1. A PC with Python 2.7, PyGame, OpenCV and Arduino IDE installed.
 I used Ubuntu Linux 16.04 LTS.
 1. A monitor or a flat TV and some way of fixing it in portrait mode.
 1. USB webcam and a light source and a adjustable mount to hold it them position under the table.
-I used a PS3 PlayStation Eye camera and an 220V LED spot.
+I used PS3 PlayStation Eye camera and an 220V LED spot.

 Unfortunately I have no detailed plans, but feel free to consult following photo.